puppyone-ai/Puppys/docs/src/tutorial.md

 9. Additional Notes: [Some notes on the points that the LLM might get confused]

 Ensure each part of your response contains Python code actions for the next step, following the example provided, with concise and clear logic comments embedded in the code.
-Your response should be similar with the following example(ONLY CODE) and NOTHING ELSE.
+Your response should be similar to the following example(ONLY CODE) and NOTHING ELSE.
 """},
         # 2. Provide the current var and usable keys
  {"role": "user",
          "content": f"""
 Your formally-defined parameters and their previewing are as follows:
 {puppy_instance.puppy_vars.preview()}

 Check if the undefined or unspecific variables are in the above preview, if so, use them when needed in your code.

-Your default function is writing python dictionaries.
+Your default function is writing Python dictionaries.
-You are also allowed to use the customized functions below, use them by just writing code as the example. the description shows how to use them.
-You are not allowed to call functions that out of the given range and python popular package:
+You are also allowed to use the customized functions below; use them by just writing code as an example.
+The description shows how to use them.
+You are not allowed to call functions that are out of the given range and Python popular package:
 {explore(environment=puppy_instance.env_node, target=FuncEnv, output_content_mode="attribute", attributes=["name", "description"])}

-You are only allowed to generate code that replace self.escaping(...) part, write code to control the agent to escape the room for the next step ONLY.
+You are only allowed to generate code that replaces the `self.escaping(...)` part and write code to control the agent to escape the room for the next step ONLY.

-The current game map and all the relevant information about the current game status are included below, read them carefully to understand the current game environment and plan your next actions accordingly.
+The current game map and all the relevant information about the current game status are included below; read them carefully to understand the current game environment and plan your next actions accordingly.
 {game_map_string}

 [Additional Notes]